How to Compare Two Lists in Excel? (Top 6 Methods)

 - Using the above techniques of comparing two lists in excel depends on the data structure.

 - Row by row matching is not the best suited if the data is not organized.

 - VLOOKUP is the often-used formula to match values.

 This has been a guide to compare two lists in excel.
-Here we discuss the top 6 methods to compare two-column lists for matches and differences in excel (Equal Sign Operator, Row Difference Technique, IF Condition, Partial Matching Technique, and etc) along with examples and downloadable excel template.
+Here we discuss the top 6 methods to compare two-column lists for matches and differences in excel (Equal Sign Operator, Row Difference Technique, IF Condition, Partial Matching Technique, and etc.) along with examples and a downloadable excel template.
 You may learn more about excel from the following articles –